AI Builder

 | List Connections | Checks what connections you have configured |

-| Platform Guide | Reads platform documentation on topics like triggers, containers, or template syntax |
+| Platform Guide | Reads in-depth platform documentation on a topic |

 | Get Example Workflow | Finds example workflows that match your use case |